 No, we do not charge for visits.
 It is important to us that all children and young people and their families can access the support that they need to ensure a fully inclusive education.

 Do you only offer support for students at school?

 We offer support for children and young people at nursery, school, college and university.
 If you are not feeling included in your education or you are a professional keen to make sure that your student is included, then do talk to us and we can work out a way to support you.

 There are many different ways to volunteer with us!
 You could become a Youth Advisor to have your say on the services we offer and to help influence how we support children and young people with spinal cord injury.
 You may want to help group lead on a course, teach wheelchair skills to others or come and visit our office to gain some work experience!
 You can also have a look at our volunteering page to find out more.

 Can I be a group leader having not been on a course?

 It’s helpful to have been on a course before becoming a group leader because you have a better understanding of what it is about.
 Do contact us to have a chat about this though and we can talk about other experience you may already have.

 Can I be a wheelchair skills trainer?

 If you feel confident getting about in your wheelchair and would like to help other children and young people feel the same, you could be our next young wheelchair skills trainer!
 We usually run our training at the beginning of the year.
-To find out more please chat to Ella on 020 8875 1805.
+To find out more please register for our children and young people services online or call the team on 020 8875 1805.